Onze Jongens 3

 Onze Jongens 3 is a 2025 Dutch romantic comedy film directed by Aram van de Rest.
 The film is the sequel to the 2020 film Men at Work: Miami.
 It won the Golden Film award after having sold 100,000 tickets.
 Thijs Boermans, Vajèn van den Bosch and Charly Luske play roles in the film.

 Principal photography began in May 2025.
+The film finished in 6th place in the list of best visited Dutch films of 2025.
+In total, just over 190,000 tickets were sold.